BizKit-Tech/BizKit-Tech.github.io/content/docs/standards/tdd.md

 ### 5.1.2 create

 This method creates an instance of the current DocType.
-The parameters of `create` methods are: the names of link fields that are **required** (unless frequently set), and the `do_not_save` parameter:
+The parameters of `create` methods are: the names of link fields that are **required**, and the `do_not_save` parameter:

 ```python
 class TestItem(unittest.TestCase):